Dylancouzon/Team_Profile_Generator/README.md

 ![Site](./src/screenshot.png)

 ## Technologies Used
+- HTML - Text content of the result page
+- Bootstrap - CSS Framework used to style of the result page
 - Javascript - Backend coding
 - Node - JavaScript runtime environment
 - Inquirer - Node module to create a form